Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: User logic for data processing

 To validate the adequacy of the fixed mapping strategy, a software reference model employing randomized input selection was compared against the fixed-hardware configuration.
 No statistically significant deviation in performance or behavior was observed, thereby justifying the use of the fixed mapping in the hardware implementation.

 \subparagraph{Compare and match units}

 \Figref{fig:cmc:comp} shows the internal structure of the compare unit, which includes ten match units.
 The compare unit performs a parallel comparison between an incoming sample $q_A$ and a set of ten randomly selected reference samples $q_{(B_n)}$, $n \in \{0\ldots 9\}$.
-Each comparison is handled by a dedicated match unit operating concurrently. s
+Each comparison is handled by a dedicated match unit operating concurrently.

-Each match unit checks whether the matching condition \eqref{sec:UL:Blocks:cmcmatch} is fulfilled.
+Each match unit checks whether the matching condition \eqref{sec:UL:Blocks:cmcmatch} is fulfilled (the values are already scaled using the per-pad correction factors).
 To optimize resource usage, the comparison ignores the four least significant bits of the fixed-point representation, as they have negligible impact on the result.

 In addition to the amplitude comparison, each match unit enforces two auxiliary conditions: The reference value $q_{(B_n)}$ must lie within the valid common-mode correction range and must not be clipped.
 This is indicated by the \variable{thresh\_2\_B} flag received from the randomizer unit.
-The candidate value $q_A$ must also satisfy the pre-selection criterion \eqref{sec:UL:Blocks:cmcthr} and indicated by the \variable{thresh\_1\_A} flag.
+The candidate value $q_A$ must also satisfy the pre-selection criterion \eqref{sec:UL:Blocks:cmcthr}, indicated by the \variable{thresh\_1\_A} flag.
 A match is registered only if all three conditions are simultaneously fulfilled. \footnote{The parameters {\tt thresh\_2\_A} and {\tt thresh\_1\_B} are not utilized within this specific match unit; however, in a complementary unit the roles of A and B are interchanged.
 To ensure a uniform signal pipeline architecture, all four threshold values are consistently supplied regardless of their local usage.}

 If the number of matches exceeds a configurable threshold $N$, the sample $q_A$ is classified as originating from an empty pad.
 It is then included in the calculation of the common-mode value.

 An accumulator module keeps track of both the number of valid matches and the sum of the corresponding sample values for each link data stream and time-bin.